-I fully realize the severity of your situation, and will handle all aspects of the claims process and investigative process – or work with experts and other professionals – to ensure your claim’s best outcome.The Statute of Limitations for Filing a Claim in California
+I fully realize the severity of your situation and will handle all aspects of the claims and investigative process – or work with experts and other professionals – to ensure your claim's best outcome.The Statute of Limitations for Filing a Claim in California

 In California, the time limit that you have to file a claim against the at-fault party for your helicopter crash and related injuries, known as the statute of limitations, is two years from the date of injury.
 This means that if you do not file your claim within two years, you risk forfeiting your right to recover altogether.

 While you have two years to take action, I recommend acting immediately; two years is a long time, and if you wait too long, evidence relevant to your case may already be destroyed.
-As soon as you are able, please call me to schedule your free case consultation.
+As soon as possible, please call me to schedule your free case consultation.

-Please note that if you are filing a claim against a public entity you have only 6 months from the date of accident.
+Please note that if you are filing a claim against a public entity, you have only 6 months from the accident date.
 Please contact an attorney for more information.You May Have Signed a Waiver

 In some cases, you may have been asked to sign a waiver of liability before taking a helicopter ride.
-For example, if you decided to take a tour in California, the tour company may have insisted that you sign a document before the tour stating that in the event of accident, you waive your right to file a lawsuit.
-If you have signed a waiver such as this, please meet with me today.
-I will help you to understand and explore your legal options.Sacramento Helicopter Crash Attorney
+For example, if you decided to take a tour in California, the tour company may have insisted that you sign a document before the tour stating that in the event of an accident, you waive your right to file a lawsuit.
+Please meet with me today if you have signed a waiver such as this, and I will help you understand and explore your legal options.Sacramento Helicopter Crash Attorney

-I’m Ed Smith, a Sacramento Helicopter Crash Attorney.
-If you or someone you hold dear has been injured or killed in a helicopter crash, please contact me today at 916.921.6400 for free, friendly advice.
-You can also reach me online here.
+If you or someone you hold dear has been injured or killed in a helicopter crash, please contact our Sacramento helicopter crash lawyers today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+You can also reach us online here.

-I am happy to say that helicopter accidents do not occur often, but when they do, I am experienced and skilled at helping victims or their family members recover the damages that they deserve.
+Helicopter accidents do not occur often.
+Still, when they do, we are experienced and skilled at helping victims or their family members recover the damages they deserve.

-If you have been harmed due to the negligence of someone else, I truly want to help.
-Give me a call and let’s go over the details of your case.
+If you have been harmed due to someone else's negligence, we genuinely want to help.
+Give us a call, and let's go over the details of your case.

-I have been practicing personal injury law exclusively for more than 33 years.
-I’ve helped countless families recover compensation for their personal injuries and wrongful death claims.
+We have been practicing personal injury law exclusively since 1982.
+We've helped countless families recover compensation for their personal injuries and wrongful death claims.